 That may be a part of it, but maybe dogs can really tell time.
 Dog owners who have pups that suffer from separation anxiety can tell you that their dog reacts very differently depending on the exact number of hours they’ve been away.

 Maybe they shake during hour one, have an accident at hour two, start tearing up furniture at hour three, and so on.

-Then we come back to the videos of dogs being reunited with their owners.
+Then we come back to the videos of dogs reuniting with their owners.

-Our opinions about whether dogs can tell time are mostly based on anecdotal evidence, but that doesn’t mean we’re wrong in thinking that our dogs can tell time.
+However, dog owners tend to rely on their experiences to draw some conclusions.
+We mostly base our opinions about whether dogs can tell time on anecdotal evidence.
+But that doesn’t mean we’re wrong in thinking that our dogs can tell time.

-In fact, these experiences can be very valuable for creating new research and experiments that can one day add some objectivity to our understanding of how dogs tell time.
+In fact, these experiences can prove very valuable for creating new research and experiments that can one day add some objectivity to our understanding of how dogs tell time.